 - 1/4 tsp red chili powder or 1/2 small fresh green chili, minced

 - juice of 3 navel oranges (about 1 1/2 cups juice)

 - 2 tbsp fresh coriander, finely chopped

-- Wash the dried peas and soak in warm water for about 1-2 hours.
+- Wash the dried pigeon peas and soak in cold water for about 1-2 hours.